ericswpark/2025-sighorse/main.typ

 Another issue that cropped up was that, as it currently stands, our events site repository sits at nearly 2 GB of space used once cloned.
 This is due to all the image assets that we include with each event retrospective.
-This wasn't an issue on my personal website with only a handful of images per post, if they were included at all, but each of our events retrospectives can contain around 20 to 50 images at once, which will not scale.
-This is another area we could improve in, and store images in a content delivery platform that's more suited for the task.
+For comparison, my personal website which was also built atop AstroJS didn't run into this issue with only a handful of images per post, if any.
+On our events site, each of our events retrospectives can contain around 20 to 50 images at once, which will not scale due to asset size.
+This is another area we could improve in, by perhaps storing images in a platform that's more suitable for the task, such as a CDN.

 All in all, the rewrite has given us a solid foundation to improve our events site and to try out new things before they are propagated to the rest of our infrastructure.